 Table of Contents_

 If you notice that your television stops working, does not power on, or is not functioning properly after a storm, it’s possible that your television may have been damaged by a lightning strike.
 It may seem unlikely as a reason if you haven’t had lightning inside your house, but lightning damage to electronics generally occurs because an appliance is connected to an electricity source that’s been struck.
 So if you’re wondering how to fix a TV struck by lightning, there are a few signs that will tell you right away if it’s been hit by a lightning surge.
 If you own a top-tier TV, you definitely want to know how to fix some minor problems, especially if you have no plans for a replacement TV.
+While some issues with your tv can be communicated with the Optical Picture Control (OPC) light and fixed by resetting the TV, lightning damage may not.
+To learn more about OPC and what it does, you can read our article on what OPC is on TV.

 Once you’ve determined whether a lightning strike is a culprit, you also may have some options when it comes to repairs- though sometimes the damage is permanent.